Databricks - Target environment

 Many other configurations and installations are possible for a Databricks target environment.

-Below is a possible target environment setup for a Databricks generator.
+Below is a possible target environment setup for the Databricks generator using the Hive catalog.

 Setup environment